datacabinet/datacabinet.github.io/Readme.md

 <img src="pip1.jpg" alt="Package Install" style="width: 900px;"/>

 ### **Export Project**
 Datacabinet allows you to export your project at any point.
-A common example would be to provision a project by installing a set of packages, writing some code in notebooks and then exporting it.
+A common example would be to provision a project by installing a set of packages, writing some code in notebooks.
+Exporting a project exports the code and the conda/pip packages.
+You can also write a script that can do further setup when a user imports the project.
+Some libraries like

 Other users can import that project (using the share ID provided) and get a copy of the project exactly at the point the original user exported it.

 You can share this ID with anyone, you want to share the project with.